Fernández hosts Argentine Independence Day ceremony at historic Tucumán house amid protests

 But as Fernández was heading for the house where he stood alongside Tucumán Governor Juan Manzur, protesters in the streets of the province's capital clashed with the police.

-The demonstrators, who were from a rural background and alligned with the march in San Nicolás, wanted to reach the traditional Plaza Independencia, but were stopped by the police's CERO infantry group, despite which they remained in downtown Tucumán carrying Argentine flags.
+The demonstrators, who were from a rural background and aligned with the march in San Nicolás, wanted to reach the traditional Plaza Independencia but were stopped by the police's CERO infantry group, despite which they remained in downtown Tucumán carrying Argentine flags.

 Videos of the incidents quickly went viral on social media.
 “Let's not allow them to marginalize us as happened with our brothers from Salta,” demanded one of the slogans, recalling the incidents, of a similar tone, that had been registered in Salta during the tributes to the gaucho hero Martín Miguel de Güemes.